makrai/notes/demszky-23-llm-psycho.md

 * [generative] LLMs are stochastic (non-deterministic) models, meaning that they can generate different responses to the same prompt.
 LLMs are trained over natural language text and learn the distributions of possible words
-  * There is therefore no single correct answer to how a given sentence should continue and end.
-The variability in LLM output is controlled by a
+  * no single correct answer to how a given sentence should continue and end.
   * temperature parameter that determines how it samples from the distribution
     * 0: always pick the most likely words (the maximum a posteriori estimate),
     * positive temperatures allow the model to sample more widely from the
     * more linguistically (and possibly psychologically) diverse outputs
-* similar to how the same human research participant might respond differently when presented with the same prompt —
+* ~ how the same human research participant might respond differently when presented with the same prompt
   * there is a true ‘signal’, but there is also variability and noise
   * To address this variability, psychologists do not typically survey one participant; they survey many and then compute statistics on the aggregate